owulveryck/blog/content/post/from-cli-to-microservice.md

 ### About concurrency

 Terraform uses [backends](https://www.terraform.io/docs/backends/index.html) to store its states.
-By default it rely on the local filesystem, which is, obviously, not concurrent safe.
+By default, it relies on the local filesystem, which is, obviously, not concurrent safe.
 It does not scale and cannot be used when dealing with webservices.
 For the purpose of my article, I won't dig into the backend principle and stick to the local one.
 Hence, this will only work with one and only one client.
 If you plan to do more work around terraform-as-a-service, changing the backend is a must!

 ### What will I test?

-In order to narrow the exercice, I will partially implement the `plan` command.
+In order to narrow the exercise, I will partially implement the `plan` command.

 My test case is the creation of an `EC2` instance on AWS.
-This example is a copy/paste of the example [Basic Two-Tier AWS Archtecture](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/two-tier).
+This example is a copy/paste of the example [Basic Two-Tier AWS Architecture](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/two-tier).

 I will not implement any kind of interactivity.
-Therefore I have added som default values for the ssh key name and path.
+Therefore I have added some default values for the ssh key name and path.

 Let's check that the basic cli is working: